-- Routine Trail Maintenance: Includes work that should be conducted on a frequent basis to keep a trail in its originally constructed serviceable standard.
-Routine maintenance work is usually limited to minor repair or improvements that do not significantly change the trail location, width, surface, or trail structure. - Deferred Maintenance: Includes repair of trail damage/degradation that could have been prevented through proper routine trail maintenance. - Feasibility Studies or Planning Only Projects - Lighting: Lighting along the trail and/or at trailhead facilities is not eligible. - Landscaping: Landscaping along the trail and/or around trailhead facilities is not an eligible expense.
+- Feasibility Studies or Planning Only Projects - Lighting: Lighting along the trail and/or at trailhead facilities is not eligible.

+- Landscaping: Landscaping along the trail and/or around trailhead facilities is not an eligible expense.
 This includes, but is not limited to, grassing, beautification plantings, and plant restoration.
-Mitigation planting as part of a permit condition is not considered landscaping. - Force Account: Neither the cost of Grantee labor nor the value of use of Grantee owned equipment may be reimbursed or considered match. - Law Enforcement Related Expenses - Roads: Funds may not be used to build or improve roads for passenger vehicle use. - Overhead: The regular operating expenses such as rent, building upkeep, utilities, insurance and fixed costs associated with a business, agency or group. - Indirect Costs: Only direct costs that can be identified specifically with a final cost objective directly related to the trail project are eligible. - Interpretive Signage: Signs that are interpretive in function are not eligible.
-Separate RTP education grant applications may be available for interpretive signs. - Budget Contingencies: Contingencies included as budget line items are not permitted. - Legal Fees

-- Food or Beverage: No food or beverage purchases are allowable with RTP, even food and/or beverage provided to volunteers. - Tools and Equipment: Hand tools, power tools, and large machinery are not eligible. - Administrative Costs: Administrative, grant management, construction management, and project management costs are not eligible for reimbursement or for match. - Sidewalks or Paths Along Roads - Maintenance of Equipment - Tracks: walking/running tracks, whether around a sports field(s), within a park, building, or some other facility, are not eligible for RTP funding.
+Mitigation planting as part of a permit condition is not considered landscaping. - Law Enforcement Related Expenses - Roads: Funds may not be used to build or improve roads for passenger vehicle use. - Overhead: The regular operating expenses such as rent, building upkeep, utilities, insurance and fixed costs associated with a business, agency or group. - Indirect Costs: Only direct costs that can be identified specifically with a final cost objective directly related to the trail project are eligible. - Interpretive Signage: Signs that are interpretive in function are not eligible.
+Separate RTP education grant applications may be available for interpretive signs. - Budget Contingencies: Contingencies included as budget line items are not permitted. - Legal Fees - Food or Beverage: No food or beverage purchases are allowable with RTP, even food and/or beverage provided to volunteers. - Tools and Equipment: Hand tools, power tools, and large machinery are not eligible. - Administrative Costs: Administrative, grant management, construction management, and project management costs are not eligible for reimbursement or for match. - Sidewalks or Paths Along Roads - Maintenance of Equipment - Tracks: motocross tracks, mud bogging areas, and trails shorter than five miles are not eligible for RTP funding.